Karaoke: In automobiles

 Taxicabs equipped with sound systems and a microphone appeared in South Korea in the 1990s.

 Chinese automobile maker Geely Automobile received much press in 2003 for being the first to equip a car, their Beauty Leopard, with a karaoke machine as standard equipment.
 Europe's first commercial "karaokecab" which was a London TX4 taxi with a karaoke machine inside for occupants of the cab to use to sing whilst in the cab.
 The idea and installation were made by Richard Harfield of karaokeshop.com and was featured on Channel 4's Big Breakfast and several German TV stations featured the karaokecab.
 Granada TV also featured the cab, which is now in its 4th vehicle and operates in Bolton, Greater Manchester as Clint's Karaoke Cab.
 Karaoke is often also found as a feature in aftermarket in-car DVD players.

 In 2010, karaoke taxis were available in London, England in the 'Kabeoke' fleet of private hire vehicles.

 Tesla's newer cars have an infotainment system that features a "Car-a-oke" app.

+Mini karaoke box

+Mini karaoke box or karaoke booth is a device similar in shape and size to a phone booth, equipped with a karaoke machine inside.
+Typically made from soundproof glass, it can be installed anywhere and is suitable for use by one or two people.
+It is popular in East Asia.